 Background: This category encompasses a broad set of use cases for querying different data elements associated with one or more domain names contained in the RDS.
 The data queried will depend upon the nature of the detrimental activity in question, the goals of the person or entity making the queries, and the stage of an investigation or incident at the time.
 For some tasks a deep set of data may be needed for a particular domain or small set of domains, while for others, a very small amount of data may be needed per domain, but for a very large number of domains.
-Given this wide variety of use cases, data access, and contact needs, this document will present several example use cases grouped into logical categories.
-At the end of the document you will find a general overview of the data elements used.
+Given this wide variety of use cases, data access, and contact needs, this document will present several example use cases grouped into logical categories of purposes.

+The broad categories of purposes we propose to use for logical grouping include investigation, notification, and for creation of reputation.
+These are quite broad and may not be sufficiently granular for use in legal language, but do provide useful groupings for the primary purposes that fit into these categories.
+Below are three proposed purposes to address these three broad categories.

+Investigation:

+The following information is to be made available to regulatory authorities, law enforcement, cybersecurity professionals, IT administrators, automated protection systems and other incident responders for the purpose of enabling identification of the nature of the registration and operation of a domain name linked to abuse and/or criminal activities to facilitate the eventual mitigation and resolution of the abuse identified: Domain metadata (registrar, registration date, nameservers, etc.), Registrant contact information, Registrar contact Information, DNS contact, etc..

+Notification:

+The following information is collected and made available for the purpose of enabling notification by regulatory authorities, law enforcement, cybersecurity professionals, IT administrators, automated protection systems and other incident responders of the appropriate party (registrant, providers of associated services, registrar, etc), of abuse linked to a certain domain name registration to facilitate the mitigation and resolution of the abuse identified: Registrant contact information, Registrar contact Information, DNS contact, etc..

+Reputation:

+The following information is to be made available to organizations running automated protection systems for the purpose of enabling the establishment of reputation for a domain name to facilitate the provision of services and acceptance of communications from the domain name examined: Domain metadata (registrar, registration date, nameservers, etc.), Registrant contact information, Registrar contact Information, DNS contact, etc..

+Within these three broad purposes there are several categories of usages and actors that may require further definition and the document provides some non-comprehensive examples of these categories of uses within the various purposes.
 The first category distinction is between individual investigators or small teams looking into discrete incidents making ad-hoc data requests for single or small sets of domains, and automated processes that may query for information about thousands to millions of domains in a very short time period.

-The second axis of differentiation of use cases differentiates between the various stages of an investigation/mitigation/protection effort.
+A second axis of differentiation of use cases differentiates between the various stages of an investigation/mitigation/protection effort.
 First, the use of RDS data to determine the likely involvement of a domain name as one registered and controlled exclusively to perform the detrimental activity or one that has been compromised and used against the wishes of the domain registrant.
-Second, the use of RDS data in order to facilitate contacting of the appropriate parties as part of an investigation, a mitigation of abusive activities, or notification of potential problems.
-Finally, a set of use cases for using RDS data to understand the scale and scope of domains and Internet infrastructure being used in conjunction with a particular attack or campaign.
+Second, a set of use cases for using RDS data to understand the scale and scope of domains and Internet infrastructure being used in conjunction with a particular attack or campaign.